mansueto-institute/cre-tax-effects/README.md

-# cre-tax-effects
+# Estimating tax effects from reductions in Commercial Real Estate in downtown Chicago

-Replication code for property tax effect analysis involving reductions in downtown CRE valuations
+This repository contains code, data, and output files for estimating the tax effect